Powerful Visible Patterned Events

 We each have deep seated and deeply embedded instincts that guide major portions of our lives.
 We build cultures to help us achieve our instinctive behaviors and we tend to be deeply committed at an intellectual and emotional level to achieving and actualizing the cultures we create in every setting.

-We have instincts to be territorial and hierarchical — and to protect, support, and defend our families and our groups in our settings.
+We have instincts to be territorial and hierarchical — and to protect, support, and defend our families and our groups in our own settings.

 Every group has a hierarchy.
 We can feel significant discomfort, anxiety, and even stress if we don’t have a hierarchy in place for our setting or our group.
 We feel that it’s emotionally and ethically right to support the hierarchy we create for each setting.